epfl-ada/ada-2021-project-vivelesgc/README.md

-# ADA_ViveLesGC

-# How controversial and objective are today's news websites?
+# ViveLesGC: How controversial and objective are today's news websites?

 ## Abstract
 The goal of this project is to assess how a news website popularity relate to its controversiality and objectivity, by analysing the quotations within its articles.